jadijadi/linuxlearner/content/course/lpic1/1042_maintain_the_integrity_of_filesystems.md

 /dev/sdb1         vfat      3.7G  7.8M  3.6G   1% /media/jadi/BA82-BECD
 ````

-Here the `-T` switch make df to show the file system types and `-H` make numbers human readable on the the on the correct scale (1k=1024) while `-h` shows 1k for 1000 bytes.
+Here the `-T` switch make df to show the file system types and `-H` make numbers human readable (in powers of 1000).
+Please note that `-h` is also human readable but in powres of 1024 (e.g. shows 1k for 1000 bytes.

 If you need the inode data, use the `-i` switch: